willake/hades-dark-zagreus-mod/README.md

 ### Commands
 This mod also offers debug features.
 To see the available commands, press `C` (or the corresponding button for your platform) to open the Codex in the game.
+There are a list of commands.
+To execute them, select a command and press `Enter` (or the corresponding confirm button).

 ![commands](./ReadmeAssets/commands.png)